Last updated:

 It is not known what causes the translocation involving chromosomes 1 and 2.
 It may occur randomly, for no apparent reason.
 There are no environmental, genetic, occupational, lifestyle, demographic or regional risk factors that have been conclusively shown to be involved with the development of these tumors.

 Tenosynovial giant cell tumors mainly affect individuals between 25-50 years of age, with a median age of diagnosis of 40.
 However, these tumors can affect the elderly and younger children as well.
-There is a slight female preponderance in localized TGCT; however, in diffuse TGCT, there is no sex predilection.
+Slightly more females than males are affected with localized TGCT.
+For diffuse TGCT, males and females are equally affected.
 Based on a 2017 Dutch study, the global incidence has been estimated to be 43 cases of TGCT per 1 million people in the general population.
 For localized TGCT, 39 cases per 1 million are estimated, whereas for diffuse TGCT, 4 cases per 1 million are estimated.
+Incidence refers to the number of new cases in a population in a specific time period.
+A Dutch study reported that the prevalence of TGCT is 11 per 100,000 people for diffuse TGCT and 44 per 100,000 people for localized TGCT.
+Prevalence refers to all cases diagnosed, regardless of when they were diagnosed.
+More people live with TGCT long-term than are newly diagnosed, thus, the prevalence of the disease is higher than the incidence.

 A diagnosis of TGCT is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
 The initial symptoms of these tumors are often vague and may go unrecognized.
 Consequently, there is usually a significant delay, 3-4 years on average, from the onset of symptoms until a diagnosis is made.